• Skip to main content

 Why are Macros Important for Keto?

-Determining your specific macros helps you achieve your weight loss and fitness goals when it comes to Keto.
+Determining your specific macros helps you achieve your weight loss and fitness goals when it comes to standard Keto diet.

 The Keto diet is about keeping carbs low enough to get into Nutritional Ketosis and not about macros.